-In addition, many of our research centres and institutes are interdisciplinary in nature, such as the Institute for Global Sustainable Development, the Centre for Interdisciplinary Methodologies, the Centre for the Study of the Renaissance and many of our other University Research Centres.
+Many of our research centres and institutes are interdisciplinary in nature, such as the Institute for Global Sustainable Development, the Centre for Interdisciplinary Methodologies, the Centre for the Study of the Renaissance and many of our other University Research Centres.

 Interdisciplinarity also extends into our vibrant undergraduate community.
 Through our Institute for Advanced Teaching and Learning, we support interdisciplinary student research across a wide variety of subjects.

 Our Global Research Priorities play a crucial role in interdisciplinary research.
-The GRPs respond to complex multi-faceted global problems that can only be tackled through collaborative research excellence.
+GRPs respond to complex global problems that can only be tackled through collaborative research excellence.
 They unite academics from different disciplines to address some of humanity’s most urgent questions, and create fertile ground for new ideas to flourish and interdisciplinary research to grow - enabling us to improve the lives of people around the world.

 Global Research Priorities